• Menu

 Coloradans that live near the beginning of the San Juan River in Pagosa Springs, enjoy a myriad of outdoor activities, especially by the water.
 The river passes right through downtown, allowing for excellent fishing close to the comforts and convenience of a quaint tourist destination.

 While visiting, tourists can also enjoy the hot springs located just off the banks of the river.
-It’s part of The Springs Resort & Spa, one of three hot springs resorts in Pagosa Springs.
-That’s just a couple of the water-based fun by the San Juan,
+It’s part of The Springs Resort & Spa, one of three hot spring resorts in Pagosa Springs.
+Those looking for a free, undeveloped pool also have an option in town.
+This primitive gem right on the banks of the river is Nathan’s Hippy Dip Hot Spring.

 Image of the San Juan River flowing with mountains in the background in Colorado